 65.80%

-Given that several samples were sequenced in the same batch, downplaying a technical problem with sequencing library o running, we hypothesize that some transposon insertions were unstable.
+Given that several samples were sequenced in the same batch, downplaying a technical problem with sequencing library o running, we hypothesize that some transposon insertions may be unstable in the context of Thermus.

 The above plots represent mean coverage per 1000 bp windows, full plots are in the folder bamdash and can be accessed with the following links, as interactive plots and SVG images.